juliette-garcia/helicoid-catenoid-transition/README.md

 python generate_stl.py
 ```

-* Produces 12 (this nunmber can be changed) STL files in the `Models/` directory.
+* Produces 12 (this number can be changed) STL files in the `Models/` directory.
 Each STL file represents a phase of the transition with a set thickness (this number can also be changed).
 Note that the phases that are exporte are equally spaced.

 ---